Chiku91/Nlp-Agent/README.md

 # Nlp-Agent
-This is a mutoifacet nlp agent
+This is a multifacet nlp agent